-The field study component for this course will take place in Italy at a time TBD.
-Applications via Oxy’s International Programs Office (IPO) will be accepted starting October 1st, 2020.
+The field study component for this course will take place in Italy in May 2022.

 Audition for and enroll in MUSC 121 or 122 (Glee Club) and earn 2 credits which can count as a Fine Arts core course and also count toward the Ensemble Requirement of Music Majors.

-Program logistics (flights, etc.) will be discussed in October 2020.
-View a detailed itinerary for January 2021.
+Program logistics (flights, etc.) will be discussed in September 2021.
+View the proposed itinerary.

 Studying and mastering the music of the great composers is a regular and crucial aspect of the coursework of MUSC 121 and 122 every year.
 Mastering the music associated with Rome, Florence, and Venice and then actually singing the works of these great masters in the significant architectural spaces for which they were written is an opportunity unlike any other.
 This will provide a deeper understanding of history, religion, art, and their interconnections.
 It will also provide a deeper insight into the creative process, as we explore why certain pieces were written in a certain way, depending on the acoustic for which they were written.